+VMCX PERFSVM CHANNEL

-Example for using the VMCX module: The VMCX interface module is intended only for displaying the retrieved data on your terminal.
-Enter the command VMCX userid CHANNEL if you want to display, for instance, the CHANNEL performance screen.
-The output will usually contain highlighted fields, like the original Performance Toolkit performance screen.
-Note, however, that fields will be highlighted only when the original default 'SCREEN' setting for VMOUT (VM output) is still active.
-All the output will be displayed in a different color and/or highlighting if you have changed the setting.
-You can reset it to the original default by entering the command SCREEN VMOUT DEFAULT.
+The output usually contains highlighted fields, similar to the original Performance Toolkit performance screen.
+Note, however, that fields are highlighted only when the original default 'SCREEN' setting for VMOUT (VM output) is still active.
+If you have changed the setting, all of the output is displayed in a different color, highlighting, or both.
+You can reset it to the original default by entering this command:

+SCREEN VMOUT DEFAULT